ivaano/NsxLibraryManager/README.md

 > Please use absolute paths, relative paths might not work because the function to build paths is a little wonky for example `~/Library` will not work as expected on linux, as the final result will be `/ApplicationPath/~/Library` instead of `/home/user/Library`

 ## Docker
+### GHCR
+- To run the container from the ghcr registry you need to mount the library folder, for example:
+  -`docker run 'ghcr.io/ivaano/nsxlibrarymanager:master' -p 8080:8080 --mount type=bind,source=/home/ivan/library,target=/app/library nsxlibrarymanager`
+- additionally you can also mount the following optional folders:
+  - renamer (used to put the files you want to rename that are not in the library) `--mount type=bind,source=/home/ivan/dumps,target=/app/renamer/in`
+  - backup (used to move titles when removing duplicates) `--mount type=bind,source=/home/ivan/backup,target=/app/backup`
+  - config (used to store app configuration) `--mount type=bind,source=/home/ivan/config,target=/app/config`
+  - data (used to store app databases) `--mount type=bind,source=/home/ivan/data,target=/app/data`

+### Manual
-- Download the latest release
+- Download the latest release source
 - Extract the zip/gz file
 - build the image `docker build -t nsxlibrarymanager .`
-- you can mount the keys, titledb and library folders to the container, for example:
+- you need to mount the library folder folder to the container, for example mounting only the library folder:
-  -`docker run --name nsxlibrarymanager -p 8080:8080 --mount type=bind,source=/home/ivan/nsxlib/keys,target=/app/keys --mount type=bind,source=/home/ivan/nsxlib/library,target=/app/library nsxlibrarymanager`
+  -`docker run --name nsxlibrarymanager -p 8080:8080 --mount type=bind,source=/home/ivan/library,target=/app/library nsxlibrarymanager:latest`
+- additionally you can also mount the following optional folders:
+  - renamer (used to put the files you want to rename that are not in the library) `--mount type=bind,source=/home/ivan/dumps,target=/app/renamer/in`
+  - backup (used to move titles when removing duplicates) `--mount type=bind,source=/home/ivan/backup,target=/app/backup`
+  - config (used to store app configuration) `--mount type=bind,source=/home/ivan/config,target=/app/config`
+  - data (used to store app databases) `--mount type=bind,source=/home/ivan/data,target=/app/data`

  ## Usage
 - Games